Garden Rules & Guidelines

 • administrative functions (taking minutes at meetings, website upkeep, orientation for new members, etc.)

-• special projects (e.g. fence maintenance, water pump maintenance, equipment purchases and repair) and many other tasks.
+• special projects (fence maintenance, water pump maintenance, equipment repair, compost sifting) and many other tasks.

-There is a complete list of jobs and a box with cards to record your hours located in the small tool shed.
+Gardeners will have an opportunity to signup for ongoing jobs in the spring.
+There is a complete list of jobs located in the small tool shed.

-Each plot measures 20’x20′.
-Plots are separated by 2′ wide grass paths.
+Each full plot measures about 20 feet by 20 feet.
+Plots are separated by 2′ wide grass paths from front to back and 4′ paths across the width of the garden.
+Paths must be kept clear fro mower and wheelbarrow access.
 There are 43 plots in the garden.
 Each plot is marked by stakes at the corners, which must not be moved.

 Plots are assigned by the Plot Plotter.
 Returning gardeners should let the Plotter know by March 15th whether they plan to return to the garden.
 New gardeners will be assigned plots on a first come, first served basis.
 If all plots are full, a waiting list will be maintained and plots will be assigned as they become available.